 - with power-driven hoisting machines, like a crane.14

-Under California’s state child labor laws, minors under 18 cannot perform any type of work that is dangerous or unhealthy such as on scaffolding, in a mine, or on a railroad.15
+Under California’s state child labor laws, minors under 18 cannot perform any work that is dangerous or unhealthy, such as

 California’s child labor laws also require adult supervision for certain other jobs, like working in a package store.16

-While there are exceptions, minors generally need a work permit to have a job in California.
+While there are exceptions, minors generally need a work permit to work in California.

 Minors who want a job have to request a permit.
 They make this request by filing a “Statement of Intent to Employ Minor and Request for Work Permit – Certificate of Age.”
 This request must be signed by the minor’s parent or legal guardian.17 It is available on the website of the State of California Department of Education (CDE).